mitodl/eslint-config/README.md

 flow, prettier, etc) so make sure you satisfy those!
 Once you do you should be in linting heaven.

+## Local development
+Run tests with `yarn run test`.
+The tests are very basic, just checking that some simple eslint errors are raised where expected.

 ## JavaScript style

 This is an opinionated setup.
 It enforces a number of things which